akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ### Use the completeness filter for product model export

-The following drop down enables you to filter on the completeness of the product models children products for the selected locales.
+The following drop-down enables you to filter on the completeness of the product model children products for the selected locales.
 Three options on completeness are proposed:
-- `No condition on completeness`: all products models are exported whatever the completeness of their children products for the channel and locales selected
+- `No condition on completeness`: all products models are exported regardless of the completeness of their children products for the selected channel and locales
-- `At least one child product complete on one selected locale` (default option): a product model is exported if at least one of its child product is complete for the channel selected on one of the selected local
+- `At least one child product complete on one selected locale` (default option): a product model is exported if at least one of its children products is complete for the selected channel on one of the selected locales
-- `All children products complete on all selected locales`: a product model is exported if all its products are complete for the channel selected on all selected locales.
+- `All children products complete on all selected locales`: a product model is exported if all its products are complete for the selected channel on all selected locales.

 ### Filter on date

 You can now export your products based on a specific time condition:
 - `No date condition` (default option): no time condition will be taken into account for your product export
-- `Updated products over the last n days (e.g. 6)`: you only want to export the products that have been updated since the last ‘n’ days
+- `Updated products over the last n days (e.g. 6)`: you only want to export the products that have been updated in the past ‘n’ days
 - `Updated products since this date`: you only want to export the products that have been updated since a specific date
 - `Updated products since last export`: you only want to export the products that have been updated since the last export

-If you select `Updated products over the last n days (e.g. 6)`, a field will be displayed nearby the drop down menu.
-Specify a number of days (please only use numbers) in this field.
+If you select `Updated products over the last n days (e.g. 6)`, a field will be displayed near the drop-down menu.
+You can use it to specify a number of days (please only use numbers).

-If you select `Updated products since this date`, click the empty field to display the date picker and choose a date.
+If you select `Updated products since this date`, click on the empty field to display the date picker and choose a date.
 To change the date, click again on the date picker.
 To completely remove a date, select another time condition.

 ::: tips
-Save export time and used this filter to only export edited products
+Save export time and use this filter to only export edited products
 :::

 ### Filter on categories

 In the export builder, you can also select the category(ies) of the tree you want to export.

-For example, you want to export the clothing products (categories `Clothing` in the tree) to mass update families because they have been refined and new families have been created for clothing.
+For example, you want to export the clothing products (category `Clothing` in the tree) to mass update families because they have been refined and new families have been created for clothing.

 By default all categories are exported.
 To select a category, click on the `Edit` button.
 The categories of the channel tree are displayed: